Click on the headings below to expand each section one at a time or choose ‘Expand All’ to see all content.

 Most names with the Indigenous tag come from First Nations languages spoken in B.C. long before European exploration and colonialism.
 There are also some names with this tag that derive from other Indigenous languages, cultures, or people; for instance, Skookumchuck Narrows is derived from Chinook Jargon, and Calliou Creek commemorates a Metis person.

 Indigenous tagged names can be accessed through the BC Geographical Names Web App, by searching Tagged Place Names and selecting "Indigenous".
-You can filter search results in the Web App by selecting "More Options".
-To see tagged names in a specific area, you can use location-based searches (Near me, Near a point, In the current map area) and then filter results by tag, under "More Options".
+You can filter search results in the Web App by selecting "More options".
+To see tagged names in a specific area, you can select the "Limit to current map area" checkbox, under "More options", to limit results to the map area, or use location-based searches (Near me, Near a point, In the current map area) and then filter results by tag.
 The dataset of the names with this tag is also available on the BC Data Catalogue.

 Many other geographical names in BCGNIS likely have Indigenous origins, but they may not have been tagged due to gaps in historical records.
 There are also countless First Nations names in B.C. that are not in the BCGNIS.